simonespa/machine-learning-playground/docs/challenges.md

 - Nonrepresentative Training Data
   - Sampling bias
   - Nonresponsive bias
+  - data mismatch between test and production (the data used for test comes from a dataset which is not representative of the real-life live data)
 - Poor-Quality Data
   - Training data is full of errors and noise
   - Missing data